Who this playbook is for

 - Keep a reusable standard: Save what worked so your next flow starts from a stronger baseline instead of a blank page.

-- Acceptance criteria are specific enough for implementation review.
+- Acceptance criteria are specific enough to validate without interpretation.

-- Time from first draft to approved flow
+- Time from concept to validated scope definition